The Story so far...

 We are so thankful for our donors and grantors who have made this progress possible and look forward to working with them and others in the future:

 The Federal Economic Development Administration, The National Trust for Historic Preservation, the Ford Family Foundation, M.J.
-Murdock Charitable Trust, Miller Foundation, Collins Foundation, Roundhouse Foundation, Wildhorse Foundation, Oregon Main Street, Oregon Lottery, Oregon Cultural Trust, Oregon Heritage, Travel Oregon, Oregon State Parks, The Oregon Legislature, the La Grande Urban Renewal Agency, and countless individual donors!
+Murdock Charitable Trust, Miller Foundation, Collins Foundation, Roundhouse Foundation, Wildhorse Foundation, Oregon Main Street, Oregon Lottery, Oregon Cultural Trust, Oregon Heritage, Travel Oregon, Oregon State Parks, The Oregon Legislature, the La Grande Urban Renewal Agency, and COUNTLESS individual donors.
+THANK YOU SO MUCH!